Mallorca and Menorca: Universally Adored Islands in the Sun

 “Everything that the poet and the painter can dream of has been created by nature in this place.” – George Sand

 Mallorca and Menorca, Majorca and Minorca – no matter the spelling, these islands are the stuff of dreams.
 It’s as if everything desirable has converged at these coordinates.
-Sandy beaches lapped by a crystal clear sea.
-A sun that shines almost every day.
-Fertile soil and award-winning wine.
+Sandy beaches lapped by a crystal clear sea in addition to a sun that shines almost every day.
+Also, fertile soil and award-winning wine.
 Maybe it’s environmental perfection that inspires universal friendliness in the residents.
 Forever blue skies and peaceful, easy living.

-300 miles of coastline offer endless exploration.
+300 miles of coastline in Mallorca offer endless exploration.
 300 days of sunshine means it’s always a good time to charter.
-360 degrees of breathtaking views from your deck are unforgettable.
+Moreover, 360 degrees of breathtaking views from your deck are unforgettable.

-Take your camera on a shore excursion through the countryside.
+Then, take your camera on a shore excursion through the Mallorca countryside.
 Let the picturesque scenery be your muse.
 Join composer Frédéric Chopin, writer George Sand, painter Joan Miró and others who have been inspired here.

-Ancient river flood waters reduced cliff walls to deeply indented, crystal clear anchorages.
-Dive and snorkel coral walls with exotic fish, octopi, and schools of barracuda.
+Ancient river flood waters consequently reduced cliff walls to deeply indented, crystal clear anchorages.
+Dive and snorkel coral walls with sea creatures such as exotic fish, octopi, and schools of barracuda.
 Mountainous terrain surrenders at the remarkable port and town that share the name Sóller.

 Palma and Deia

-Palma is a mecca for superyachts.
+Palma is a mecca for super yachts.
 It is one of Europe’s most beguiling and trendiest small cities.
 Explore the maze of streets behind the cathedral.
 You’ll find trinkets, treasures and tiny bars serving heady wines and delicious tapas.
-Sample locally cured meats, rich cheeses, pungent anchovies and sweet olives.
+You can also sample locally cured meats, rich cheeses, pungent anchovies and sweet olives.

-Deia is the most exclusive town in Mallorca.
-The King and Queen of Spain, Harrison Ford, Michael Palin, Pierce Brosnan, Stephen Fry, Kate Moss, Sting, The Corrs, Jamie Oliver, Gwynneth Paltrow, and Heston Blumenthal are a few familiar faces out on the quaint streets and pretty pebbled beach.
-Indulge at Belmond La Residencia Resort & Spa on the edge of the artists’ village of Deià.
+Undoubtedly, Deia is the most exclusive town in Mallorca.
+The King and Queen of Spain, Harrison Ford, Michael Palin, Pierce Brosnan, Stephen Fry, Kate Moss, Sting, The Corrs, Jamie Oliver, Gwyneth Paltrow, and Heston Blumenthal are a few familiar faces out on the quaint streets and pretty pebbled beach.
+You can also indulge at Belmond La Residencia Resort & Spa on the edge of the artists’ village of Deià.

-Quietly sophisticated and serene, Menorca’s population includes celebrities.
-Expat writers, painters, poets and politicians are lured by an exquisite landscape and discreet lifestyle.
+Menorca’s population includes celebrities as a result of being quietly sophisticated and serene.
+Expat writers, painters, poets, and politicians are lured by an exquisite landscape and discreet lifestyle.

 In the capital, Maó-Mahón, stately neo-classical architecture surrounds a labyrinth of medieval passageways at the historic core.
 The many deep calas (coves) around the island conceal luxury yachts seeking privacy and peace.

 Menorca is a family-friendly island with safe, sandy beaches.
-The entire south coast is carved by narrow inlets with tiny beaches.
+Narrow inlets with tiny beaches carve the entire south coast.
 Development is sparse.
 Drop anchor, sun and splash about on the yacht toys.
-Refresh with cloudy lemon and Mahón Gin cocktails (a legacy of British rule).
-Snack on Sobrasada sausage and fresh Queso de Mahón-Menorca.
+In addition to this, refresh with cloudy lemon and Mahón Gin cocktails (a legacy of British rule).
+Also, snack on Sobrasada sausage and fresh Queso de Mahón-Menorca.

-There are lots of beginner dive sites that are amazing.
-Swiss Cheese, Cathedral Cavern, the Spike, Tom’s Belfry, Moon Pool, Pont D’en Gil, and S’Algar Reef have swim-throughs, overhangs, caverns, caves, vertical drop offs and coral encrusted reefs with 100-foot visibility.
+There are lots of beginner dive sites that are amazing, such as Swiss Cheese, Cathedral Cavern, the Spike, Tom’s Belfry, Moon Pool, Pont D’en Gil, and S’Algar Reef.
+Additionally, these sites have swim-throughs, overhangs, caverns, caves, vertical drop offs and coral encrusted reefs with 100-foot visibility.